-Judge Rachel L. Bell,

-Founder & Presiding Judge

-Since its inception in 2012, the Court has a mission centered to create programs focused on preventative, restorative and diversionary justice.
+Judge Rachel L. Bell, Founder & Presiding Judge Since its inception in 2012, the Court has a mission centered to create programs focused on preventative, restorative and diversionary justice.
 Its vision is to do all it can to break the playground to prison pipeline; to restore and rehabilitate lives by using its power and resources to move the needle for marginalized people.

-The C.A.R.E.
-Diversionary Court
+C.A.R.E.

-Creating Avenues for Restoration & Empowerment

-launched in 2020 and works Diversionary Court for Ages 18-30 to emphasize the ways crime harms relationships in the community and brings together the people most impacted by the crime to resolve it.
+Creating Avenues for Restoration & Empowerment Diversionary Court for Ages 18-30 harms relationships in the community and brings together the people most impacted by the crime to resolve it.
 Offenders ages 18-30 are still forming their cognitive ability and usually entering the criminal justice system for the first time.
 Participants are given a second chance and the ability to restore the victim and be held accountable.
-Successful dismissed and expunged.
+Successful participants receive individualized case management and after completion of the 5 Phase Program their charges are dismissed and expunged.